0xbenc/bash-zoo/docs/how-it-works.md

   - For binaries, update when `cmp -s` indicates content differs.
 - Meta CLI update:
   - Unless `--no-meta`, render the meta CLI with placeholders and compare; update atomically on content difference (subject to gate in regular mode; dev mode always updates when content differs).
-- Astra runtime sync:
-  - If `astra` is installed, replace the share-root runtime directory via double-rename to ensure a consistent swap.

 - Metadata write:
   - On non-dry runs, write `installed.json` with new `version`, `commit` (unknown in dev mode), `repo_url`, and merged installed list.